python-validators/validators/docs/index.rst

 Each validator in `validators` is a simple function that takes the value to validate and possibly some additional key-value arguments.
 Each function returns `True` when validation succeeds and ValidationFailure object when validation fails.

-ValidationFailure class implements __bool__ method so you can easily check if validation failed with:
+ValidationFailure class implements __bool__ method so you can easily check if validation failed:

 ::